DETROIT – May 18, 1927 is etched into the fabric of a small Michigan town.

 Martha Horton, a survivor of the blast, said everyone was in a state of panic.
 She was trapped on the second floor of the school when it happened.

 "We were sort of raised out of our seats.
 The pastor came down and then we were panicked," said Horton.
 "In most cases, we remember our fallen soldiers.
 We should remember these children, who were so innocent, and had to die that way."

 Another survivor recalls seeing parents pray to the sky for their children.
 He said the disaster was not spoken of often after the event occurred.

 "We never exchanged our memories.
 It was just shut out.
 Maybe that was a mistake," he said.
 "Maybe if we had counseling, it would have been brought out.
 But, we just kind of lived with these memories."

-Watch Roger Weber's full report from 2002 here or below.
+Watch Roger Weber’s full report below:

 In 2009, NPR went back to Bath and found several survivors of the attack still living there.
 In their '90s, the survivors said, "We still look at ourselves as survivors.
 So you look after one another differently, because you know that the absolute unthinkable can happen, even going to school."